 To set up such an extended attribute, click the add (+) isolate field extended attributes link on the curator's main page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 Fill in the web form with appropriate values.
 Required fields have an exclamation mark (!) next to them: